 Finance doesn’t hire smart, degreed people to simply consolidate spreadsheets, tick and tie results, and update PowerPoint presentations.
 And yet, sadly, too often that is exactly what consumes most of their time.

 The data is clear.
 Finance organizations that invest more on finance-focused technology have a smaller, more highly paid team and excel on finance value creation metrics.
 The more time finance spends on addressing the CFO’s core concerns, instead of preparing data and reports, the stronger the team—and the insights—will be.
-Here’s a summary of some consensus on 2018 core concerns taken from an article on CFO.com.
+Here’s a summary of core CFO concerns:

 - Survive disruption